Visual Identity for International iGaming Brand

 “BETO.com is seeking your services in creating a new look and feel for their Gaming Brand.”
 This was what one of our client’s emails read from last September when they came across my website after reading about my work for the Broncos.

-It turned out that this project wasn’t too much different from other projects I’ve done before, except that the brief itself was way more complicated.
-I had no knowledge of how online gaming worked or experienced designing graphics for video game brands.
-Still, I accepted it anyway as part of my neverending search for creative challenges.
+It turned out that this project wasn’t much different from others I’ve done before, except that the brief itself was way more complicated.
+I did not know how online gaming worked or my experience designing graphics for video game brands.
+Still, I accepted it as part of my search for creative challenges.

 The company wanted me to create three sets of concepts with multiple designs per set — all within 30 days!
-They also provided detailed information on their existing branding to get started right away.
-This meant I needed to be creative while keeping things simple enough to meet deadlines.
+They also provided detailed information on their existing branding to get started immediately.
+This meant I needed to be creative while keeping things simple to meet deadlines.

 Read on to get the entire story about this unusual project completed by me 🙂